 Go for a solid piece of wood for your project and skip this cute nonsense.
 Or better yet, get the cute wood and use it for something else.

-Of course, if you use wood from the home improvement store, you will want to stain or paint it first to make it look nice.
+Of course, if you use a wooden board from the home improvement store, you will want to stain or paint it first to make it look nice.
 This adds time and effort, but I know you can handle it, my crafty friend.
 I have confidence in you.
 Get some spray paint if you don't feel like messing around with a brush.

 String Art for Beginners Materials

-*See the paragraphs immediately above for advice on materials.
+*See the paragraphs immediately above for advice and recommendations on materials.

 - 12"x12" block of soft wood like pine - Actually, you can use whatever size you want.
 Mine are both 12x12.
 I probably wouldn't go smaller than 8"x8" though because then the center shape would be so small that it would be hard to get the nails in.